Diversity, Equity and Inclusion in the workplace

 - People feel respected and valued for their contributions, this directly impacts productivity

-- People feel a sense of belonging, connection and shared pride, creating a positive effect on well-being
+- People feel a sense of belonging, connection and shared pride, creating a positive effect on health and wellbeing at work

-- People feel able to express their views and ideas which, in turn, fuels creativity and innovation
+- People feel able to express their views and ideas which, in turn, fuels creativity, innovation and diversity of thought

 - People feel their potential is acknowledged, helping to unlock talent, improve performance and levels of job satisfaction.

-Our approach to diversity is about understanding, accepting and valuing people’s differences.
+Our approach to cultural, ethnic, racial and religious diversity is about understanding, accepting and valuing people’s differences.

-We create, maintain and protect equity throughout the organisation in our recruitment, development and retention processes as well as our product and
+We create, maintain and protect equity and equality throughout the organization in our recruitment, development and retention processes as well as our product and service.

-Inclusion is based on respect and accessibility.
-We promote a barrier-free working environment where everyone knows and feels they have a voice.
+Social and culture inclusion is based on respect and accessibility.
+We promote a barrier-free and positive working environment where everyone knows and feels they have a voice.

-At UniCredit, we are committed to creating a barrier-free and inclusive workplace where colleagues with disabilities are not “left behind” and each unique need is addressed through relevant support structures and targeted initiatives.
+At UniCredit, we are committed to creating positive working environment and a barrier-free and inclusive workplace where colleagues with disabilities are not “left behind” and each unique need is addressed through relevant support structures and targeted initiatives.

-We are supporting inclusion, also including invisible one, with the identification of Disability Managers in all its countries, training courses for employees, guides on correct behaviours and dedicated moments of exchange on the topic.
+We are supporting social inclusion for people with disabilities, also including of invisible one, with the identification of Disability Managers in all its countries, training courses for employees, guides on correct behaviours and dedicated moments of exchange on the topic.

 Disability Employee Resource Groups have been set up as well as dedicated working groups of colleagues with disabilities in different countries to promote best practices.